 Four days later on Thursday May 14th, at approximately 5:45 pm I suddenly began experiencing shortness of breath.
 For the next 50 minutes, as I struggled to breath, I prayed, cried, sipped cold water, took my hair down, and loosened my clothes, but it was still a struggle to breathe.
 Finally at 6:35 pm I called my brother to pick me up from work (yes, I was still at work) and take me to the hospital.
 As soon as we arrived at the ER, I was given oxygen, an EKG, and several tests.
 At first they thought I'd had a mild heart attack because there was damage to the right side of my heart.
 But it was later confirmed that I was suffering from acute Bilateral Pulmonary Embolisms or, multiple blood clots in both lungs.
 Later that night I was admitted to a room on the Cardiac floor of Jefferson Hospital, connected to machines that beeped all night and specialists who visited all day.
 I stayed there for 5 days and 5 nights while my body was nursed back to health.

-When I think about those 50 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes and I smile.
-I was told by the cardiologist that I "shouldn’t be here".
+When I think about those 50 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes.
+I was told by the cardiologist that "you shouldn’t be here".
 That usually a patient like me "wouldn’t have made it".
-That I’m "pretty lucky".
+That I was "pretty lucky".
 But rather than luck, I like to call it my ‘50 Minutes of Grace.’
-You see, my life didn't "flash before my eyes" but rather, it played out in slow motion.
-And as it did, I bargained with God, I prayed to God, and I whispered (and whimpered) to God.
-And He answered.
+During those 50 minutes, even though I was anxious and afraid, I never stopped praying.
+Even though I didn't realize it at the time, God's preceding word had already answered my prayers ("Before they call, I will answer" Isaiah 65:24).